Juventus teenager Moise Kean breaks Mario Balotelli's Serie A goal record as streak continues | Goal.com

 30' GALLLLLLL!!!!!!
 KEAN GETS US OFF THE MARK!!!!!! #SPALJuve [0-1] #ForzaJuve pic.twitter.com/3U60wyBXkO— JuventusFC (@juventusfcen) April 13, 2019

-Kean's emergence has helped Juve's sprint towards the finish line, with star striker Cristiano Ronaldo having recently missed games due to injury.
+Kean's emergence has helped Juve's sprint towards the finish line, with star forward Cristiano Ronaldo having recently missed games due to injury.

 The Portugal captain was rested against SPAL but, as he did with a late winner against AC Milan last week, Kean has filled in admirably.